unik-name/docs.unikname.network/docs/wallet.md

 The Unikname mobile APP is also a wallet.
 This APP embed cryptographic and secured features like handling pass phrase, handling private keys and calculating public addresses.

-So the Unikname mobile APP is the preferred user APP to manage @unikname but also UNS tokens, UNIK tokens, and to trigger transactions requiring tokens.
+So the Unikname mobile APP is the preferred user APP to manage @unikname but also UNIK tokens, UNIKNAME tokens, and to trigger transactions requiring tokens.

 Install it at [https://my.unikname.app](https://my.unikname.app) and get your first @unikname!